Information for the public

 Your GP or nurse should agree your exercise goals with you, taking into account your preferences and what you are able to do.
 They should give you written information about the benefits of exercise and about local opportunities to be active.
 These might include sports or cycling clubs, dancing classes, swimming pools or gyms.

 If you are overweight, your GP or nurse should offer you advice and support to lose weight and keep it off.
 Even reducing your weight a little (by 5–10%, or 5–10 kg if you weigh 100 kg) can have big benefits.

 Your GP or nurse should advise you to limit the amount of alcohol that you drink.

 Don't binge drink or drink more than the total recommended for men or women per week.

-Men should have no more than 3–4 units of alcohol a day.
+Men and women should have no more than 14 units of alcohol a week.

 A unit is about half a pint of normal strength beer, lager or cider, or a pub measure of spirits.
 A medium-sized glass of wine is about 2 units.